 Under the Act cognitive impairment may arise from the following conditions but may also arise for other reasons:

 An independent evaluation found the JAS significantly improved the outcomes for people with a cognitive impairment in the criminal justice system by helping them understand and navigate police, court and legal systems and supporting access to diversionary options.

 The evaluation also found the JAS’ geographic coverage, high availability service model and use of volunteers allowed it to meet the demand for supports.
 It also benefited from strong networks and referral pathways, and the ability to work effectively with other services, particularly Legal Aid NSW and the courts.

-To request an accessible version of this report, please contact JAS@justice.nsw.gov.au
+To request an accessible version of this report or if you have any questions about the JAS program, please contact JAS@justice.nsw.gov.au.

 We acknowledge Aboriginal people as the First Nations Peoples of NSW and pay our respects to Elders past, present, and future.

 Informed by lessons of the past, Department of Communities and Justice is improving how we work with Aboriginal people and communities.
 We listen and learn from the knowledge, strength and resilience of Stolen Generations Survivors, Aboriginal Elders and Aboriginal communities.

 You can access our apology to the Stolen Generations.